-Drop/Add Date: Courses may be added without penalty; student is responsible for any associated tuition and fees charges.
-Dropped courses will not appear on a

-Bellin College transcript.

-WD Date: Withdrawal from all courses or Dropped course after Drop/Add date through the 60% point of the term/semester.
-Course will be reflected on the Bellin College transcript as W (withdrawal).
-For non-semester-length courses, the WD date will be calculated based upon the 60% point of that course.

-WF Date: Withdrawal from all courses or Dropped course after the WD date.
-Course will be reflected on the Bellin College transcript as WF (withdrawal failure).
-Calculated Refund: Tuition charges retained by Bellin College for dropped or withdrawn courses will be based upon the percentage of the term/semester/course completed.
+- Drop/Add Date: Courses may be added without penalty; student is responsible for any associated tuition and fees charged.
+Dropped courses will not appear on a Bellin College transcript. - Withdrawal Date: Withdrawal from all course(s) or Dropped course(s) after the Drop/Add date through the 60% point of the term/semester.
+Course(s) will be reflected on the Bellin College transcript as W (Withdrawal).
+For non-semester-length courses, the Withdrawal date will be calculated based upon the 60% point of that course. - Withdrawal/Failure Date: Withdrawal from all courses or Dropped course(s) after the Withdrawal date.
+Course(s) will be reflected on the Bellin College transcript as WF (Withdrawal/Failure). - Calculated Refund: Tuition charges retained by Bellin College for dropped or withdrawn courses will be based upon the percentage of the term/semester/course completed.
 No reduction of tuition charges will be made for drops/withdrawals made after the 60% point of the term/semester.

 Unless otherwise noted, WD and WF dates are based upon calendar days.
-Students should keep in mind that drops/withdrawals can only be processed on business days (M-F, 8:00 a.m. to 4:30 p.m.) and will be official on the date received for processing by the Bellin College registrar.
+Students should keep in mind that drops/withdrawals can only be processed on business days (M-F, 8:00 a.m. to 4:30 p.m.) and will be official on the date received for processing by the Bellin College Registrar.

-Directory of Staff/Faculty
+Directory of Staff & Faculty